About this book

-Note: This book is still fairly new.
+This book is actively maintained.
 If you find errors, please let me know.

 In this book, we will implement a simple static blog generator in Haskell, converting documents written in our own custom markup language to HTML.

 - Implement a tiny HTML printer library

 - Define and parse our own custom markup language

 - Read files and glue things together